KaunilD/particle_attractor/README.md

-# Lucas Kanade based Optical Flow simulation using a particle engine.
+# Horn Schunke Optical Flow simulated with a Particle Engine using CUDA/OpenGL InterOp.

 #### Demo:
 You can find the demo of the project [here on Vimeo](https://vimeo.com/408605423).